AdnCodeMasterDisk/Notes_App/README.md

 * Delete Notes - Delete Notes using One Touch.
 * Share notes - Share notes with your friends.
 * Save notes - Save notes within the app for future reference.
+* Search notes - Search notes using title of note.

 ## 🚀 Technology Used